saujany/AngularContactsManagementApplication/README.md

   step 3.>npm install bootstrap(To install bootstrap)
   and it has to be added into angular.json file from node_modules folder

-  step 4.>npm install json server (installing jdson server )
+  step 4.>npm install json-server (installing json server )